plone/documentation/docs/glossary.md

     Content Management System

 Cookiecutter
-    A command-line utility that creates projects from cookiecutters (project templates), e.g. creating a Python package project from a Python package project template.
+    A command-line utility that creates projects from cookiecutters (project templates), for example, creating a Python package project from a Python package project template.
     [See Cookiecutter's documentation](https://cookiecutter.readthedocs.io/en/stable/).

 cookiecutter-zope-instance